homepage

 Via Durini, 5

-Under the artistic direction of Luca Nichetto, Barovier&Toso unveils its new visual identity designed by Studio Blanco, along with new collections created by Nichetto and international designers including CKR, Emmanuel Babled, Studio Lani, Keiji Ashizawa and Garcia Cumini.
+Under the artistic direction of Luca Nichetto and his studio Nichetto®, Barovier&Toso unveils its new visual identity designed by Studio Blanco, along with new collections created by Nichetto® and international designers including CKR, Emmanuel Babled, Studio Lani, Keiji Ashizawa and García Cumini.
 A pivotal moment for the historic Murano brand, which today reinterprets its heritage as a living, forward-looking legacy.

 Porta Genova District

-The multidisciplinary studio founded by Fabiola di Virgilio and Andrea Rosso reopens its first home in Porta Genova District, unveiling it in a new guise together with exceptional partners.
-They will also take part in the Coral Exhibition by ARPA INDUSTRIALE / FENIX, curated by Federica Sala and hosted at the brand’s showroom on Foro Buonaparte.
+The multidisciplinary studio founded by Fabiola di Virgilio and Andrea Rosso reopens its first home in the Porta Genova district, unveiling "RedDuo Galleria" in a new guise together with a selection of exceptional partners.
+Conceived as a “domestic gallery,” the project transforms the studio’s original apartment into an intimate exhibition space where materials, objects and design pieces come together to narrate RedDuo’s evolving research into tactility, atmosphere and wellbeing.
+Alongside this project, the studio also takes part in the Coral Exhibition by Arpa Industriale / FENIX, curated by Federica Sala and hosted at the brand’s showroom on Foro Buonaparte.
 More exciting collaborations will be unveiled soon.

 'LA BOISERIE'